 Beyerdynamic DT 1990 Pro MKII

 The MKII addresses the original's main criticism (excessive treble brightness) while maintaining exceptional resolution.
 SoundStage!
 Solo rated it among 'the highest ratings of any pair of headphones I've reviewed.'
+At 250Ω, it benefits from a dedicated headphone amp or quality audio interface for best results.

 Our Verdict